South Florida tech company making push into federal market, eyes M&A to speed entry

 A South Florida technology company is making a push into the federal contracting market, eyeing a possible acquisition to expedite its development plan.
-United Data Technologies, or UDT, a $275 million company based in Doral, Florida, develops and services IT systems for commercial customers, school systems and higher education institutions, health care providers and state and local government agencies.
+UDT, or UDT, a $275 million company based in Doral, Florida, develops and services IT systems for commercial customers, school systems and higher education institutions, health care providers and state and local government agencies.
 It touts its fast growth pace, about 16 percent annually, doing work in highly regulated industries on such things as cybersecurity, tech modernization, cloud migration, data center upgrades and professional services.

 Jeff Engle, UDT Vice President and General Manager for Federal, thinks the time may be right given the push for IT modernization by the Trump administration, the passage of the Modernizing Government Technology (MGT) Act (and the working IT capital funds the law creates, where agencies can place savings from other modernization projects and use for future needs) and a cybersecurity executive order signed last May by the president.
 At the same time, Engle spent months trying to convince the company’s founders not to enter the federal market.